BadmWe/dspyt-webpage/dspyt/authors/dmitrii-fedotov.md

 <div className="mt-6 max-w-xl text-base leading-7 dark:text-gray-100 text-gray-700 lg:max-w-none">

-Hello, I am Dmitrii Fedotov—a professional Spanish badminton player and the creative mind behind ["the WebBadminton platform"](https://twitter.com/WebBadminton4u).
+Hello, I am Dmitrii Fedotov — a professional Spanish badminton player and the creative mind behind ["the WebBadminton platform"](https://twitter.com/WebBadminton4u).
 My journey has been a unique blend of athleticism and technology, reflecting my passion for both sports and innovation.

 On the badminton court, I have dedicated myself to achieving excellence, showcasing not only my skills but also a competitive spirit that drives me to push boundaries.
 Beyond the world of sports, I have ventured into the realm of technology, bringing my creativity to life through the WebBadminton platform.
 This project is a testament to my commitment to enhancing the sports experience through digital means, fostering a sense of community among badminton enthusiasts.